-"But when the tempest is so violent as to preclude the use of sails, the effort of the wind operates almost equally on the opposite ends of the ship, because the masts and yards situated near the head and stern serve to counterhalance each other, in receiving its impression.
-The effect of the helm is also considerably diminished, because the head-way, which gives life and vigour to all its operations, so at this time feeble and inselected.
-Heree
+But when the tempest is so violent as to preclude the use of sails, the effort of the wind operates almost equally on the opposite ends of the ship, because the masts and vards situated near the head and stern serve to counterbalance each other in receiving its impression.
+The effect of the helm is also considerably diminished, because the head-way, which gives life and vigour to all its operations, is at this time feeble and ineffectual.
+Hence it becomes necessary to destroy this equilibrium which subsists between the masts and vards, before and behind, and to throw the balance forward to prepare for yeering.
+If this cannot be effected by the arrangement of the vards on the masts, and it becomes absolutely necessary to veer, in order to save the ship from destruction, (see line 16, p.
+77), the mizen-mast must be cut away, and even the mainmast must be cut away, and even the main-mast, if she still remains incapable of answering the helm by turning her prow to leeward.